 - Tracking aircraft functions.
 Checking in with flight crew members on current or potential issues allows for an aircraft management company to keep the planes running as planned to keep fleets on schedule and ensure passenger and crew safety.

 - Managing finances and overseeing financial reports.
-Finances regarding fuel consumption, maintenance, and more can be organized by an aircraft manager.
+Aircraft managers can organize finances regarding fuel consumption, maintenance, and more.

 - Implementing safety programs.
 Health and safety programs are essential for the wellness of crew members and passengers on every flight.